ChemeketaCS/csweb/content/assignments/cs260/202040/02/index.md

 In AddressArrayList.cpp, implement the extractAllMatches function.
 See the .h file for documentation.

 In main, use it to extract all of the Oregon addresses from aListA into a new list, aListC.
+For full credit, this should be done in O(n) time.

 **Print out the lengths of aListA and aListC.**